Traumatic Optic Neuropathy

 Visual Field test can be also very helpful in patient with normal appearing optic nerve.
 This test will show which area of your vision is affected and also doctor can localize the location of optic nerve damage.

-Since 1990’s, the traumatic optic neuropathies have been treated medically by the use of steroids.
+Since 1990’s, the traumatic optic neuropathies have been treated medically by the use of corticosteroids such as intravenous methylprednisolone.

-Although the main treatment lies in surgical procedure, yet steroids have been used in order to improve the condition.
-But now several studies have been done in this regard and their use for treatment of traumatic optic neuropathy is still carrying many questions.
+Although the main treatment lies in surgical procedure, yet corticosteroids have been used in order to improve the condition.
+But now several studies have been done in this regard and their use for treatment of traumatic neuropathy is still carrying many questions.

 Outcomes of Treatments